soup-bowl/hot-this-week/README.md

   * You can [register for Twitter API keys here](https://developer.twitter.com/en/portal/dashboard).
   * Ensure your access token has **read and write** capabilities (default is read only).

 With everything set, you can just run `python3 -m htw` from CLI, and all the magic should happen.
-You can see the optional arguments by running `php main.php --help`.
+You can see the optional arguments by running `python3 -m htw --help`.

 [p-pillow]: https://pypi.org/project/Pillow/
 [p-twython]: https://pypi.org/project/twython/